magento/devdocs/guides/v1.0/config-guide/bootstrap/mage-run.md

 </div>

 <h2 id="magerun-conf">Configure Magento websites and stores</h2>
-This section discusses the minimum tasks required to use `MAGE_RUN_TYPE` and `MAGE_RUN_CODE`.
+This section discusses the minimum tasks required to use the `MAGE_RUN_TYPE` and `MAGE_RUN_CODE` variables.

 We use the following terms:

 *	*Website* is the top-level container for sites, shipping methods, payment methods, and so on.
-To create completely separate sites that do not share cart, shipping methods, and so on,  create separate websites.
+To create completely separate sites that do not share cart, shipping methods, and so on,  you must create separate websites.

 *	*Store* is contained by a website.
 In turn, a store contains at least one *store view*.